Yves Segers

 Short version

-After graduating high school, Yves Segers studied for ten years at the Koninklijk Conservatorium Brussel (Brussels Royal Conservatory of Music) and obtained no less than four diplomas, including three Master diplomas for flute, wind orchestra conducting and symphonic orchestra conducting with respectively Carlos Bruneel, Norbert Nozy and Silveer Van den Broeck.
-During these studies, he also followed master classes with Emmanuel Pahud and Patrick Gallois, among others.
+After graduating high school, Yves Segers studied for ten years at the Brussels Royal Conservatory of Music (Koninklijk Conservatorium Brussels) and obtained three Master degrees for flute, wind band conducting and symphony orchestra conducting, with respectively Carlos Bruneel, Norbert Nozy and Silveer Van den Broeck.
+He also followed master classes with Emmanuel Pahud and Patrick Gallois, among others.
 Yves Segers is laureate of several competitions.

-From the age of 17, he was a member and soloist of the Philharmonic Youth Orchestra of Flanders and in 2001, after participating in the auditions, at the age of 22, he joined the Royal Symphonic Band of the Belgian Guides.
-Simultaneously he also performed with numerous professional orchestras and ensembles, and performed as a soloist in Belgium and abroad.
+From the age of 17 he was a member and soloist of the Philharmonic Youth Orchestra of Flanders.
+In 2001, at the age of 22, after participating in the auditions, he joined as a flutist the Royal Symphonic Band of the Belgian Guides.
+During that time he also performed with numerous professional orchestras and ensembles, whilst performing as a soloist in Belgium and abroad.

-Since March 2008, Yves Segers becomes the chief conductor of the renowned Koninklijke Muziekkapel van de Gidsen (Royal Symphonic Band of the Guides), after succeeding as the only one brilliantly in numerous examinations, auditions and internships.
-He conducted many wonderful concerts and great recordings, together with internationally renowned soloists and artists.
-Yves has conducted many orchestras, including the Brussels Philharmonic, the National Orchestra of Belgium, Frascati Symphonic, the Banda Municipal of Bilbao, the Staff Band of the Norwegian Armed Forces, the Choral Arts Society of Washington and the Symphonic Orchestra of the Central Military Band of Russia during an exceptional concert in the Kremlin in Moscow.
-Under his baton numerous new compositions of Belgian and foreign composers have been created.
+Since March 2008, Yves Segers is the chief conductor of the renowned the Royal Symphonic Band of the Belgian Guides.
+He conducted many outstanding concerts and great recordings, together with internationally renowned soloists and artists.
+Yves has conducted many orchestras, including the Brussels Philharmonic, the National Orchestra of Belgium, Frascati Symphonic, the Banda Municipal of Bilbao, the Staff Band of the Norwegian Armed Forces, the Choral Arts Society of Washington, and the Symphonic Orchestra of the Central Military Band of Russia during an exceptional concert in the Kremlin in Moscow.
+Yves has conducted the world premiere performances of numerous compositions of Belgian and foreign composers.
+In recognition of this continuous promotion of Belgian music, Yves Segers received in 2018 the Fuga Trophy from the association of Belgian composers.

-In recognition of his continuous promotion and performance of Belgian music, Yves Segers received in 2018 the Fuga-Trofee from the Association of Belgian Composers.
-He teaches wind orchestra conducting and conducting techniques at the Koninklijk Conservatorium Brussel (Brussels Royal Conservatory of Music) and is also regularly invited for masterclasses and as a member of the jury at international competitions for orchestras and conductors.
+He actually teaches wind band conducting and conducting techniques at the Brussels Royal Conservatory of Music, and is also regularly invited to give masterclasses and to make part of the adjudicators panel at international competitions for orchestras and conductors.